ismailceylan/restorm/README.md

 We achieve this by defining a static method called `$pluckPaginations` on the model.
 Restorm invokes this method by passing the body of the response sent by the Rest API and the `Page` instance through the argument tunnel.
 We should then use these objects to ensure the necessary distribution.

 For example, while our post data may be provided through Django, our user data may be powered by Laravel.
-In those kind of cases, we can define the mentioned function separately in the `Post` class and the `User` class.
+In those kind of cases, we can define the mentioned function separately in the `Post` model and the `User` model.
 Otherwise if all our data is being fed by the same framework, we can write it once in the `BaseModel`.

 ```js
 // models/base-model.js